 Also, in your efforts to learn how to persuade parents to get a dog, have you considered what you can contribute to the cost of a pet dog?
 Maybe you have allowance money saved up.
 Perhaps you have (or could get) a part-time job.

-If you are willing to invest your own money to get a pet dog, your parents may start to warm up to the idea much more because that will show them you are really serious.
+If you are willing to invest your own money to get a pet dog, your parents may start to warm up to the idea.
+That shows them how responsible you are and that you are really serious about getting and caring for your dog.

-*Special “adoption days” are also common at dog shelters, and on these days you may be able to pay no fee or a very low fee to adopt a pet dog.
+*Special “adoption days” are also common at dog shelters.
+On these days, you may be able to pay no fee or a very low fee to adopt a pet dog.
 You can ask the shelters or look on their websites to see when the next adoption day is scheduled.

 Much as you might not like to hear it, this is a valid reason to not get a pet dog.